CFO Jimmy's Patronis' Seal

 The eight individuals (Alberto Vega-Alvarez, Ryan Bogos, Thomas Yannotti, Julian Gubchak, Jeffrey Tenpenny, Luis Pineiro, Daniel Rotar, and Jamey Darnell) were arrested and face a total of 24 charges of Failure to Obtain Workers’ Compensation Coverage and Unlicensed Contracting.
 Each of the unlicensed contractors could face up to five years in prison if convicted on all charges.

-These arrests were a result of joint sting operation conducted by the Department of Financial Services' (DFS) Division of Investigative and Forensic Services’ Bureau of Workers’ Compensation Fraud along with the Manatee County Sheriff's Office, National Insurance Crime Bureau (NICB), and the Department of Business and Professional Regulation.
+These arrests were a result of joint sting operation conducted by the Department of Financial Services' (DFS) Criminal Investigations Division Bureau of Workers’ Compensation Fraud along with the Manatee County Sheriff's Office, National Insurance Crime Bureau (NICB), and the Department of Business and Professional Regulation.

 If you suspect a contractor is working without a license or without proper workers' compensation insurance, contact the DFS Fraud Hotline: 1-800-378-0445 or DFS Online Fraud Reporting Portal.
 Reports can be made anonymously.